Advising compact

 I will expect regular updates about project progress.
 In most cases, this will take place in the form of weekly check-in meetings in which you will discuss the work you have done over the previous week, as well as your plan for the next week.

-Send me a message at least two hours prior to our meeting, briefly answering the following:
+Send me a message the day before our meeting, briefly answering the following:

 - What did you do?
 (Demos would be great!
 Did you implement new functionality?
 Demo it.
 Did you analyse some data?
 Show a chart.)